rndmcnlly/bddc/README.md

 # Ideas for future improvements

  * Create a poetry script to automate the weird setup process.
- * Start using semver and keeping track of interesting changes via readme.
  * Investigate source of startup delay.
  * Create an `examples/` folder with usage inspirations.
 Some ideas:
     - Use `bddc` as a handy interactive calculator (performance many operations using the default context shorthand).